lwong370/robot_temperature_control/README.md

 - Write tests to confirm the system's robustness and reliability.

 ### System Behavior & Expectations
+- The maximum temperature of all the subsystems determine the fan speeds, where all fans are set to the same percentage of their individual max speeds.
 - Temperatures and fan speeds are reported up to the third decimal.
 - The subsystem temperatures will be updated every 2 seconds.
 - As mentioned in motivations, our goal is to see how the fans of the robot reacts across a broad range of subsystem temperatures.
 Thus, the user can expect the subsystem temperatures to be random values between